rsksmart/devportal/docs/04-resources/06-guides/rsk-cli/verify.md

 ---
 sidebar_position: 4
-sidebar_label: Verify Smart Contract on RSK CLI
+sidebar_label: Verify Smart Contract on Rootstock-CLI
-title: Verify Smart Contract on RSK CLI
+title: Verify Smart Contract on Rootstock-CLI
 description: "The rsk-cli tool enables users to manage wallets, check balances, send transactions, verify smart contracts and interact with smart contracts on the Rootstock blockchain - a Bitcoin sidechain designed for smart contracts.
 It supports both mainnet and testnet environments."
-tags: [RSK CLI, guides, mainnet, testnet, rsk, rootstock, dApps, smart contracts, solidity]
+tags: [Rootstock-CLI, guides, mainnet, testnet, rsk, rootstock, dApps, smart contracts, solidity]
 ---

-To verify a smart contract on the RSK CLI, the `rsk-cli` verify command allows developers to submit their contract source code and other information to the Rootstock Explorer API.
+To verify a smart contract on the Rootstock-CLI, the `rsk-cli` verify command allows developers to submit their contract source code and other information to the Rootstock Explorer API.

 The `rsk-cli` verify command enables the verification of a smart contract on Rootstock's mainnet or testnet by providing the contract code, address, and other metadata through a JSON file.